-The district has implemented stringent cleaning protocols in all of its buildings -- from hallways to pool cues -- including a mandatory mask policy and has made adjustments in line with CDC guidelines you might expect: No more all-welcome movie nights in the buildings, for instance.
+Since the outbreak of COVID-19 last spring, the district has implemented stringent cleaning protocols in all of its buildings -- from hallways to pool cues -- including a mandatory mask policy and other adjustments in line with CDC guidelines you might expect: No more all-welcome movie nights in the buildings, for instance.

 Six hundred residents took advantage of free-COVID-19 testing THA offered in September in collaboration with the Hillsborough County Department of Health.
 Though results are protected by health privacy regulations, Leroy Moore, Chief Operating Officer of THA, notes the Tempo District “does not seem to be an area of high concentration.”